FREQUENTLY ASKED QUESTIONS

 Why do I need fire-retardant undergarments?

 Nomex or CarbonX underwear underneath your racing suit will dramatically improve Thermal Protection Performance (TPP) in the case of an accident involving fire.
+Do not wear nylon t-shirts under your nomex, even for racing cool suits.

 SHOES & GLOVES